NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

 *********************

 Each heating system (other than heat pumps) should be entered as a ``Systems/HVAC/HVACPlant/HeatingSystem``.
-Inputs including ``HeatingSystemType``, and ``FractionHeatLoadServed`` must be provided.
+Inputs including ``HeatingSystemType``, ``FractionHeatLoadServed`` and ``IsVentilationPreconditioningSystem`` must be provided.

+If ``IsVentilationPreconditioningSystem`` is "true", the heating system is supposed to be pointed by VentilationFan(See Mechanical Ventilation section for more details) to serve as a preconditioning heating system.
+In this case, ``HeatingCapacity`` must be provided with a scope attribute to describe at which level (between "multiple units" and "single unit") the data is provided.
+In addition, there's no distribution system associated with preconditioning systems.

-``HeatingCapacity`` may be provided; if not, the system will be auto-sized via ACCA Manual J/S.
+For all systems that are not preconditioning systems, ``HeatingCapacity`` may be provided; if not, the system will be auto-sized via ACCA Manual J/S.

-Depending on the type of heating system specified, additional elements are used:
+Depending on the type of heating system specified, additional elements are used (while DistributionSystem is none for all system types of a ventilation preconditioning equipment):

 ==================  ===========================  =================  =======================
 HeatingSystemType   DistributionSystem           HeatingSystemFuel  AnnualHeatingEfficiency